oxedanda/pml_final_project/README.md

 Each principal notebook contains an “Open in Colab” badge.
 For the final model comparison, the repository script above is the authoritative reproducible workflow.

-## Academic integrity and use of AI

-AI-assisted code sections contain a comment beginning with `prompt`, followed by a short record of the requested change and human modifications.
-Team members must verify that any other AI-assisted sections are documented before submission.